1988–89 San Antonio Spurs season

 The 1988–89 San Antonio Spurs season was the 13th season for the San Antonio Spurs in the National Basketball Association, and their 22nd season as a franchise.

+Season summary

+Off-season

-The Spurs received the tenth overall pick in the 1988 NBA draft, and selected shooting guard Willie Anderson from the University of Georgia.
-The team also acquired shooting guard, and second-round draft pick Vernon Maxwell out of the University of Florida from the Denver Nuggets, and hired Larry Brown as their new head coach.
+The Spurs received the tenth overall pick in the 1988 NBA draft, and selected shooting guard Willie Anderson from the University of Georgia; the team also acquired rookie shooting guard, and second-round draft pick Vernon Maxwell out of the University of Florida from the Denver Nuggets on draft day.
+During the off-season, the Spurs hired Larry Brown as their new head coach, acquired Albert King from the Philadelphia 76ers, acquired second-year forward Dallas Comegys from the New Jersey Nets, and later on signed Darwin Cook during the first month of the regular season.